Degree Fields

 Day In The Life - Employment and Earnings - Career Path Forecast -

-Veterinary technologists and technicians typically conduct clinical work in a private practice under the supervision of a veterinarian -- often performing various medical tests along with treating and diagnosing medical conditions and diseases in animals.
-For example, they may perform laboratory tests such as urinalysis and blood counts, assist with dental prophylaxis, prepare tissue samples, take blood samples, or assist veterinarians in a variety of tests and analyses in which they often utilize various items of medical equipment, such as test tubes and diagnostic equipment.
+Veterinary technologists and technicians typically conduct clinical work in a private practice under the supervision of a licensed veterinarian.
+Veterinary technologists and technicians often perform various medical tests and treat and diagnose medical conditions and diseases in animals.
+For example, they may perform laboratory tests such as urinalysis and blood counts, assist with dental care, prepare tissue samples, take blood samples, and assist veterinarians in a variety of other diagnostic tests.

 Veterinary Techicians and Technologists Resources